mfcovington/debian-lab-server/django.md

 sudo a2enmod wsgi-py3
 ```

-With the Python 3 version of mod_wsgi, the Apache server wouldn't start when the config file tries to work with WSGI.
+With the Python 3 version of mod_wsgi, the Apache server won't start when the config file tries to work with WSGI.
+The error returned is:

+    Invalid command 'WSGIDaemonProcess', perhaps misspelled or defined by a module not included in the server configuration
+    Action 'start' failed.

 I think this is because the Django project uses Python 3.4.2, but `aptitude` installs mod_wsgi for Python 3.2.3.
 Therefore, I'll try the Python 2 version.

 ```sh
 # disable and remove py3 version